 Lord of the Rings fans will adore the opportunity to take in the stunning sights as seen in the trilogy, there are many local Hobbit Tours throughout New Zealand that visit the “Lord Of The Rings” sets or natural backdrops.

 When Travelling New Zealand within a tight time frame, the cost of internal flights between the two islands makes travel between them both a financially attractive and quick… ideal for backpackers on a tight budget with limited time.

 For some, Hitchhiking may be a good option when backpacking New Zealand both for reducing travel costs as well as a great way to meet local people

-Only after struggling to the top of a mountain or wading deep into our rainforest will you begin to discover the true essence of living in New Zealand!
+Only after struggling to the top of a mountain or wading deep into our rainforest will you begin to discover the true essence of Backpacking in New Zealand!

-Your proudest trophy may well be – HUGE Blisters on your tortured feet.
+Your proudest travel trophy may well be – HUGE Blisters on your tortured feet.

 If you are still wondering when is the Best Time To Backpack In New Zealand? the answer is Anytime.

 Just be sure to bring a Sun Hat a Raincoat and a comfy pair of Boots.